 During those days all I had to cling to was the love of my wife, sons, family, a very few friends…and my faith.

-I’ve walked with more than a few people in my thirty-seven years as a pastor who have battled cancer—some winning the battle, and some losing.
+I’ve walked with more than a few people in my thirty-seven years as a pastor who has battled cancer—some winning the battle, and some losing.
 I’ve never had a serious battle with physical cancer, personally.
-But I will tell you that for three years I fought a darkness in my heart and soul that I never thought would lift.
-I would find myself sitting in unknown airports because of the secular job I had at the time, homesick, self-pity dripping from my pours like sweat on an July summer day—and tears flowing down my sad cheeks like rivulets of pain.
+But I will tell you that for three years I fought darkness in my heart and soul that I never thought would lift.
+I would find myself sitting in unknown airports because of the secular job I had at the time, homesick, self-pity dripping from my pores like sweat on a July summer day—and tears flowing down my sad cheeks like rivulets of pain.

 I went to counseling, I wrote in my journal, kept my repentance ever before me; and yet during all those early years of maintaining my integrity, doing justice, loving kindness and walking humbly with my God…often my heart was darker than black velvet.